 - Capitol Hill: Skillet—known for their chicken and waffles or Glo’s for a classic diner breakfast.

-- Rent a car (if needed), pack a lunch, and explore the beautiful nature that surrounds Seattle!
-Some options for you to consider (Warning: all of these trails get busy):
+- Rent a car (We’d suggest doing this the day before so you have it ready!), pack a lunch, and explore the beautiful nature that surrounds Seattle!
+Here are some options for you to consider (Warning: all of these trails get busy).
+For more ideas, check out our 37 Favorite hikes in Washington blog!

-- Snoqualmie Falls & Rattlesnake Ledge (<1 hour away)–These are two classic spots super close to the city and doable any time of the year.
-Between the two, it’s about 5 miles of hiking and about 1,400 elevation gain.
-Neither require a pass to park.
+- Snoqualmie Falls & Rattlesnake Ledge (<1 hour away)—These are two classic spots super close to the city and doable any time of the year.
+Between the two, it’s about 5 miles of hiking and about 1,400 elevation gain and neither require a pass to park.
+These are definitely some of the busiest spots in WA, but for good reason, they are beautiful and easy to access!

 - Snow Lake (1 hour away)—7.2 miles round trip, 1,800 ft elevation gain.
 Note: Snow Lake requires the Northwest Forest Pass.
 You can print a day pass in advance here.